LoustikStudio/.github/profile/README.md

 - Q4 2023
     - Sketches of the first "biome" of the world map
     - Sketches of the first enemies
+    - Fighting system with weapons

 - Q2 2024
-    - Pretty correct fight system with enemies
-    - Fully playable private build
+    - Inventory, quests and NPCs
+    - First public beta release

 - Q1 2025
+    - Bug fixes and polishing
-    - First public Alpha release
+    - Public Early-Access release

 ## Tech Stack